Advanced

 AlgorithmicUse smart contracts and market incentives to hold the pegUST (collapsed)High

 Most stablecoins people use every day are fiat-collateralized.
-They're backed by real dollars or short-term US Treasury bills.
+They're backed by real or short-term US Treasury bills.

 For dollar-pegged coins, that means moving away from $1.00.
 Sometimes it's a little.
 Sometimes it's a lot.